-The economic analysis of the PEA demonstrates that a conventional open-pit mining and milling operation is economic with a base case NPV ${5\%}$ of \$579M and an IRR of 25% on an initial investment of \$438M.
+The economic analysis of the PEA indicates that a conventional open-pit mining and milling operation has reasonable prospect of being an economic exploitation strategy.
+On the basis of the assumptions used in the this PEA, the a base case post-tax NPV{5%} of \$388M (pre-tax NPV: \$579M) and an IRR of 14% (pre-tax IRR: 25%) on an initial investment of \$438M is estimated.

 The need for lake drainage is a significant cost to the project and is subject to a higher level of uncertainty in terms of cost and schedule.
-Nevertheless, sensitivity analysis demonstrates that, at base case metal price assumptions, the project can absorb significant escalation in capital and operating costs and remain an economic proposition.
+Nevertheless, sensitivity analysis inidcates that, at base case metal price assumptions, the project may be able to absorb significant escalation in capital and operating costs and potentially remain a viable economic proposition.